uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 **Tests only to be performed by instructor or TAs.
 Students from different groups are not to disrupt other groups with such tests**

-* Tests are informed and beforehand so students can implement defenses to such attacks in their final project submissions
-* P-Final
    * As a **malicious_user**, I want to send a huge amount of request to a node in order to disrupt it
    * As a **malicious_user**, I want to send non-standard input as a post
    * As a **malicious_user**, I want to send images that are out of the specifications